- Torn between Ryobi and DeWalt tools?

 DeWalt range of products

-The company has been around long enough to offer tool solutions for almost any application.
+The company worked long enough to offer tool solutions for almost any application.

 From essential hand tools for home use to industrial-grade power tools for construction and demolition.

-DeWalt also has an array of accessories and miscellaneous items that go perfectly with their tools.
+DeWalt boasts an array of accessories and miscellaneous items that go perfectly with their tools.

 Ryobi range of products

-Ryobi has a smaller product portfolio and mainly focuses on portable and cordless tools.
+Ryobi holds a smaller product portfolio and mainly focuses on portable and cordless tools.

-They have a small selection of garden tools as well as a respectable number of power tools for home-based and personal projects.
+The tool manufacturer comes with a small selection of garden tools, as well as a massive range of power tools for home-based and professional projects.

 DeWalt overall, but Ryobi is a suitable choice for smaller projects.